Ukraine claims that Russia has suffered its 2nd deadliest day after the start of the full-scale invasion.

 Kirby said at a White House press briefing that if they did deploy to fight against Ukraine they would be fair game and fair targets.
 The Ukrainian military would defend themselves against North Koreans the same way it defends itself against Russian soldiers.

 “And the possibility that there may be dead or wounded North Korean soldiers…is absolutely real if these soldiers are deployed.”
-Kirby revealed the details of U.S. Intelligence assessments, stating that Washington believes North has “moved a minimum of 3000 soldiers to eastern Russia.”
+Kirby revealed the details of U.S. Intelligence assessments, stating that Washington believes North Korea has “moved a minimum of 3000 soldiers to eastern Russia.”

 He said: “These soldiers traveled to several Russian military training sites located in eastern Russia, where they are currently receiving training.”